 Partnership with the Chinese

 Griffin’s Chinese partner in Hua-Ao is the Zhangjiakou Guoxin Enterprise Management and Service Centre (formerly the Zhangjiakou Caijiaying Lead Zinc Mining Company), a partnership comprising of the Zhangjiakou City Government, and the Third Geological Brigade, of the Hebei Province.
 Griffin maintains good relations with the Chinese authorities at township, county, provincial, and state levels, which has perhaps enabled Griffin to advance its Caijiaying project further than any other foreign controlled mining project in China.

 Caijiaying Development and Investment

 Since the acquisition of its interest in Hebei Hua Ao, Griffin has undertaken extensive exploration, resource delineation drilling and other work, leading to a scoping study, feasibility study, financing and construction of the Caijiaying mine and processing facilities.
 In 2005 Griffin successfully commissioned the Caijiaying Mine on time and within budget, meeting its initial design throughput rate of 200,000 tonnes of ore per annum.
 Production rates have been steadily increased since commissioning to just under one million tonnes of ore per annum.

 In December 2007, production of a separate precious metals concentrate containing gold, silver and lead commenced from an integrated circuit forming part of the main processing facilities at the Caijiaying Mine.
 This allowed the full economic benefit of these metals to be obtained by the Group.
 Previously gold, silver and lead were “lost” and unaccounted for in the zinc concentrate by the Chinese smelters.

 To date Griffin has invested some $280m on acquiring its interest in Caijiaying and in the development and construction of the mine and processing facilities financed mainly from internally generated funds.

 Community Investment & Partnership

-The Company, through Hebei Hua Ao, has invested heavily in the local community and continues to maintain and further implement best practices regarding the protection of the environment.
+The Company, through Hebei Hua Ao, continues to maintain and further implement best practices regarding the protection of the environment.
 The Company believes this to be a moral, humane, community and planetary obligation.
 This includes:

 - Controls to prevent the discharge of waste into the environment;

-- All processed water and water from the mine being recycled;
+- All water from the Caijiaying Mine and accommodation site being recycled;

 - Boiler flue gases being treated by a dust and sulphur extraction system to prevent the emission of pollutants into the atmosphere;